marcduiker/building-a-resilient-workflow-with-durable-functions/labs/3_create_orchestrator_function.md

 The orchestrator should do the following steps:
 - Retrieve the `DetectedNeoEvent` input (which is passed in by the orchestation client).
-- Save the `DetectedNeoEvent` object to blob storage.
 - Retrieve the kinetic energy for the object.
 - Retrieve the the impact probability for the object.
 - Retrieve the Torino impact for the object.